naechebango/AI-Storyteller/README.md

 - **Object-Oriented Design:** Dive into the clean and modular codebase that showcases my proficiency in object-oriented programming.
 The project's structure demonstrates my ability to design and implement complex systems in Java.

 - **Interactive Gameplay:** Experience the magic of procedurally generated stories where your choices shape the narrative.
-Explore branching storylines, immersive worlds, and intriguing characters, all driven by intelligent algorithms.
+Explore branching storylines, immersive settings, and intriguing characters, all driven by intelligent algorithms.

 ## Getting Started: